astrorama/SourceXtractorPlusPlus/doc/src/Weighting.rst

 Effect of weighting
 -------------------

-Weight-maps modify the working of |SExtractor++| in the several ways:
+Weight-maps modify the working of |SourceXtractor++| in the several ways:

 - The detection threshold :math:`t` above the local sky background in the detection image is adjusted for each pixel :math:`i` with variance :math:`\sigma^2_i`: :math:`t_i=`\ ``detection-threshold``\ :math:`\times\sqrt{\sigma^2_i}`, where ``detection-threshold`` is expressed in units of standard deviations of the background noise.
   Pixels having a variance *above* the threshold set with the ``--weight-threshold`` command line option are never detected.